slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

 //------------------------------------Ʌ

 //------------------------------------V
-public sealed class SocketsHttpHandler : HttpMessageHandler  // <-------------the last piece to communicate to TCP Transport Layer
+public sealed class SocketsHttpHandler : HttpMessageHandler  // <-------------the last piece to communicate to TCP Transport Layer, has only default constructor
 {
     private readonly HttpConnectionSettings _settings = new HttpConnectionSettings();
     private HttpMessageHandlerStage? _handler;